jsonb-uy/rotulus/README.md

 ```
 1. `f` - contains the record values from the last record of the current page.
 Only the columns included in the `ORDER BY` are included.
 Note also that the unique column `users.id` is included as a tie-breaker.
 2. `d` - the pagination direction. `next` or `prev` set of records from the reference values in "f".
-3. `s` - the cursor state needed for integrity check so we can detect whether the base ActiveRecord relation filter/sorting is no longer consistent(e.g. API request params changed) with the cursor token.
-Additionally, to restrict clients/third-parties from generating their own (unsafe)tokens or to tamper the data of an existing token.
+3. `s` - the cursor state needed for integrity checking so we can detect whether the base ActiveRecord relation filter(initial `WHERE` conditions) are no longer consistent with the cursor (e.g., API parameters have changed).
+Additionally, to restrict clients/third-parties from generating their own (unsafe)tokens or from tampering the data of an existing token.
 The gem requires a secret key configured for this through the `ROTULUS_SECRET` environment variable or the `config.secret` configuration. see [Configuration](#configuration) section.
-4. `c` -  the time when this cursor was generated.
+4. `c` -  cursor token issuance time.

 A condition generated from the cursor above would look like: